lgrube3/postcardroulette/README.md

 # Mingle5

-Dating application built with MEAN stack.
+>Dating application built with MEAN stack.

-## Getting Started

-These instructions will get you up and running on your local machine for development and testing purposes.
+>These instructions will get you up and running on your local machine for development and testing purposes.

-### Prerequisites
+## Prerequisites

 Install NodeJS current version at https://nodejs.org/en/